Cake antipattern

 • plain old manual argument passing - no need to explain that

-• implicits - have its advantages until your project is maintained by more than yourself, and coworkers start complaining about not knowing, what is happening, slow compilation, not understanding implicits…
+• implicits - has its advantages until your project is maintained by more than just yourself, and coworkers start complaining about not knowing what is happening, slow compilation, and not understanding implicits…

 • runtime reflection - Guice is a mature framework doing DI in exactly the way that I hate.
 It was used in many projects, Java programmers love it - just like they love Spring.
-Some of them let abstraction leak by passing injector into the class.
-Some of them want their config to be flexible - so flexible that class wiring might fail at runtime, bleh!
+Some of them let the abstraction leak by passing the injector into the class.
+Some of them want their configuration to be flexible - so flexible that the class wiring might fail at runtime, bleh!

-• MacWire - halfway through passing arguments manually and using macros for everything - it scans current scope in compile time and injects dependencies for you.
-If some are missing compilation fails.
-You meanwhile write just wire[ClassName]
+• MacWire - halfway between passing arguments manually and using macros for everything - it scans the current scope at compile time and injects dependencies for you.
+If some are missing, compilation fails.
+Meanwhile, you just write wire[ClassName]

-• Airframe - macro-based framework where you build recipe for DI with a DSL.
-It has support for object lifecycle management
+• Airframe - macro-based framework where you build a recipe for DI with a DSL.
+It has support for object lifecycle management.

 • pulp - my shameless auto-promotion.
-It used implicits and macro annotations in order to generate providers for classes
+It uses implicits and macro annotations in order to generate providers for classes.

-IMHO each of them should work out better, than cake pattern.
+IMHO each of them should work out better than the cake pattern.